Over ten years ago, a data analyst interview was very simple. All you needed to know to say was two things:

 Excel is still a widely used tool by data analysts, and in interviews, Excel questions typically focus on advanced features.
 These questions might ask for definitions, or you may be required to perform some Excel tasks.

 Data analysts should also have strong knowledge of data visualization.
-These questions typically focus on design and presenting data, and may be more behavioral in nature.
+Data visualization interview questions typically focus on design and presenting data, and may be more behavioral in nature.
 Be prepared to talk about how you make data accessible on dashboards.

 This function allows users to find data from one column, and return a corresponding value from another.